 There is greater concern among older adults for the following reasons:

 - increased forgetfulness

-People who take painkillers may experience certain side effects such as drowsiness, constipation or nausea.
-However, an overdose can carry the risk of more serious symptoms.
+People who take these medications may have some side effects.
+These normal side effects include drowsiness, constipation, or nausea.
+However, an overdose can have more serious symptoms.
 These include:

 - shallow breathing, which may slow down to the point of stopping

 A drug overdose is a medical emergency.
-If you or someone you know is experiencing symptoms of an overdose, call 911 or poison control at 1-800-222-1222.
+If you or someone you know is experiencing symptoms of an overdose, call 911.
+You may also call poison control at 1-800-222-1222.

-Long-term abuse of prescription painkillers can cause severe medical complications, which become even more dangerous when you drink alcohol or combine prescription medications with other drugs.
+Long-term abuse of painkillers can cause serious medical problems.
+These issues become even more dangerous when you drink alcohol or take them with other drugs.

 - slowed heart rate

 A drug overdose requires emergency medical treatment.
-If breathing is extremely slow or shallow, or if emergency room doctors feel that symptoms are life threatening, a drug called naloxone is used to reverse symptoms of an overdose.
-If breathing is acceptable, doctors may instead use activated charcoal or laxatives to help remove any leftover medications in the stomach.
+Doctors may use a drug (naloxone) if breathing is very slow or not deep.
+This may also be used if doctors feel that the overdose may lead to death.
+However, if breathing is good, doctors may instead use activated charcoal or laxatives to help get any leftover medications out of the stomach.

-Drug treatment programs and therapy may also be recommended to address problems with drug abuse and addiction.
+Drug treatment programs and therapy may also be recommended to help with drug abuse and addiction.